-1 GENERAL PRINCIPLES 2
+1 General principles 2

-2 MANAGEMENT SYSTEM 2
+2 Management system 2

 2.1 Group level 3

-2.2 Business Divisions and line functions 4
+2.2 Business divisions and line functions 4

 2.3 Administration of legal entities 4

-3 GENERAL MEETING OF SHAREHOLDERS 5
+3 General Meeting of Shareholders 5

-4 BOARD OF DIRECTORS 6
+4 Board of Directors 6

-4.1 Members of the Board of Directors as of
+4.1 Members of the Board of Directors

-25 March 2021 6
+as of 23 March 2022 6

 4.2 Independence of the Board members 6

-4.3 Meetings of Board of Directors and Board's right to
+4.3 Meetings of Board of Directors and Board's

-receive information 6
+right to receive information 6

 4.4 Charter of the Board of Directors 7

-4.5 Principles Concerning Diversity of Board of Directors 7
+4.5 Principles Concerning Diversity of

-5 COMMITTEES OF THE BOARD OF DIRECTORS 8
+Board of Directors 7

+5 Committees of the Board of Directors 8

 5.1 Members of the Board Committees 8

 5.2 Meetings of the Board Committees 8

 5.3 Charters of the committees 9

-6 PRESIDENT AND CEO 0
+6 President and CEO 10

-7 EXECUTIVE MANAGEMENT BOARD 0

-8 INTERNAL CONTROL, RISK MANAGEMENT AND

-INTERNAL AUDIT 11
+7 Executive Management Poard 10

+8 Internal control, risk management and internal audit. .11

-8.1 Internal control of financial reporting11
+8.1 Internal control of financial reporting 11

-8.2 Risk management in the Orion Group12
+8.2 Risk management in the Orion Group 12

 8.3 Control measures 20

-9 INSIDER ADMINISTRATION21

-10 RELATED PARTY POLICY21
+9 Insider Administration .21

+10 Related Party Policy .21

-10.1 Related parties and key management personnel21
+10.1 Related parties and key management personne 121

-10.2 Identification of related party transactions22
+10.2 Identification of related party transactions 22

 10.3 Decision-making concerning related party

-transactions22
+transactions 22

-10.4 Reporting related party transactions22
+10.4 Reporting related party transactions 22

-11 AUDIT23
+11 Audit .
+23

-11.1 Remuneration of auditor23
+11.1 Remuneration of auditor 23

-12 SHAREHOLDINGS IN ORION CORPORATION OF

-THE BOARD OF DIRECTORS AND THE EXECUTIVE

-MANAGEMENT BOARD

-13 INTRODUCTIONS OF THE MEMBERS OF THE BOARD

-OF DIRECTORS24

-14 INTRODUCTIONS OF THE EXECUTIVE

-MANAGEMENT BOARD MEMBERS28
+12 Shareholdings in Orion Corporation of the Board of

+Directors and the Executive Management Board .
+24

+13 Introductions of the members of the Board of

+Directors .
+25

+14 Introductions of the Executive Management Board

+members as on 31 December 2022 .
+29